With a background in mechanical engineering, I admire excellence in design. Robust products get my attention and inspire me to write!

 I wrote this comparison because a single location did not exist where the differences between these two relatively new blenders were well explained.

 How did I arrive at comparing these two blenders?
 Being an engineer type, I started with a review of motor power (see the 'More Power' paragraph in the "Common Features" section below).
 This led me to the newest releases of Vitamix blenders.
 Of these, I noticed that the highest and lowest priced blenders (new, not reconditioned) both look very similar, almost identical, even in name.
-At quick glance, the only difference is a zero in the name—7500 as opposed to 750.
+At a quick glance, the only difference is a zero in the name—7500 as opposed to 750.

-To get more info on these blenders, I visited local stores that sell these models which the Vitamix website located for me (the site also locates the nearest live demo).
-Several of the pictures on this site were from those visits, including this one.
+To get more info on these blenders, I visited local stores that sell these models, which the Vitamix website located for me (the site also locates the nearest live demo).
+Several of the pictures on this site were from those visits, including this photo above.

-The Biggest Difference Between Vitamix 7500 Vs 750
+The Biggest Difference Between Vitamix 7500 and 750

 These settings are being noticed by customers, even those that were initially skeptical of their value.

 "I really researched to see which vitamix i was going to go with and I am so happy that i chose the 750.
 Wasn't sure how much i would use the presets and now i realize having the option is just a no-brainer" —From Customer Reviews on Amazon.com

 These preset features allow you to set them and walk away to get other, more important things done.

 Advantages of the Preset Settings on the 750

 Ease and Flexibility: When I am trying to prepare a meal or a dish, strategic placement of the blender on the counter used to be important so that the stove is within arm's reach to perform the juggling act of stirring a heating pot while pureeing tomatoes at the same time.
 These buttons now give me the flexibility to spread out and relax a little more since I can put some tomatoes in, press the puree preset, and walk away to focus on the heating sauce.